Ezema Nru: Business and occupations

 Meeting for joint gatherings involving Ezema and Edem only for non-delicate discussions otherwise Amegu Ezema remains their general point of meeting.

 Many of the people of Ezema are artisans (such as blacksmithing, bricklaying, roofers/carpentry, etc.), farmers and the rest into trade and buying.
-Blacksmithing skills, for example, have been maintained for centuries in Ezema community by Amorah village precisely.
+Blacksmithing skills, for example, have been maintained for centuries in Ezema community by Amorah village precisely.Amorah village in Ezema is the only village in Nru Nsukka that does blacksmithing.

 Most of the occupants of Ezema land operate businesses in the Nsukka Central market known as Ogige main market.

 Religion

 The two major religions in Ezema are Christianity and Odinani, the Igbo traditional religion.